-I live in West Oxfordshire and have been spoon carving for about fifteen years.
+I live in West Oxfordshire and have been spoon carving for over twenty years.
 I have an academic background and have taught courses in ecology and conservation at both Southampton and Newcastle Universities.
-My favourite course to teach was on woodland ecology and management.
+My favourite course to teach is woodland ecology and management.
 I'm very excited by the idea of bringing woodlands back into active management for conservation whilst at the same time making them economically productive.
 Spoon carving is a natural extension of the woodland crafts that go with active woodland management.
-It allows me to keep a collection of really sharp knives and axes!
+It also allows me to keep a collection of really sharp knives and axes!
 I really enjoy the design aspects of spoon carving and the developing my dexterity and skills with a carving knife.

 I teach courses on spoon carving and hope to be able to populate this site with useful information and inspiration for virtual spoon carvers everywhere.
 I’m a blogger at davidknight5.wordpress.com